maariafarelo/under_construction/README.md

 #### At the moment, I have set up a temporary "Under Construction" page.
 This is just the first step as I begin to develop my portfolio.

+Note: Since I just deployed, you may not be able to access the site.
+In that case, please go to [https://mariafarelo.netlify.app/].
 (https://mariafarelo.com/)

 ![Screenshot_20241031_184501](https://github.com/user-attachments/assets/9031f623-97ac-4fa5-8d19-3d8338a0a81d)